akanksha-sc/gem5-blog/README.md

 We then updated SALAM’s accelerator infrastructure to match gem5’s latest design conventions.
 This included refactoring classes to use modern SimObject patterns, replacing unsafe pointer casts in LLVM instruction handling with type-safe 32-bit variables, and switching to gem5’s standardized random number generator for latency modeling.
 We fixed off-by-one errors in address range definitions to follow gem5’s inclusive-exclusive semantics, aligned environment and ISA configuration with gem5’s current setup, and added dynamic LLVM detection using `llvm-config` to simplify SCons-based compilation for datapath simulation.

 Finally, we validated the integrated framework by ensuring it passed gem5’s pre-commit checks and full regression test suite.
 Additionally, we adapted SALAM’s original system validation tests to run within the unified environment and cross-validated the outputs against the original SALAM baseline to confirm functional equivalence.
+We plan to upstream these accelerator tests to the gem5-resources repository to support broader validation of the integrated SALAM components within gem5.

 ## What This Enables